Punptts/pantitas-website/src/markdown/about.md

 **ESC Rennes School of Business, France**

-Department of Business Administration, BBA in Sales and Marketing
+Bachelor's Degree in Business Administration, BBA in Sales and Marketing

 2018 - 2019